Using an employer of record in Thailand

 1) Set up a local entity

-Employees in Thailand are entitled to certain benefits and protections under local employment law, and employers must contribute towards funds like social security and pension.
+Employees in Thailand are entitled to certain benefits and protections under local employment law, and employers must contribute towards funds like social security.

 2) Hire independent contractors

-In Thailand, independent contractors donโt receive the same employee benefits as full-time workers.
-Employers donโt need to contribute to their social security, pension, or other funds.
+In Thailand, independent contractors don’t receive the same employee benefits as full-time workers.
+Employers don’t need to contribute to their social security or other funds.

 This option gives businesses more flexibility and fewer compliance obligations.
-However, misclassifying employees as contractors can lead to fines and potential legal issues.
+However, misclassifying employees as contractors may lead to fines and potential legal issues.

 3) Partner with an Employer of Record in Thailand

-As you can see, thereโs a lot to consider when hiring Thai workers.
-An EOR solution in Thailand takes responsibility for the paperwork and processes required when hiring your Thai team.
+As you can see, there’s a lot to consider when hiring Thai workers.
+An EOR solution in Thailand can offer assistance with the paperwork and processes required when hiring a Thai team.

-An EOR can hire employees in Thailand on your behalf via their local entity.
-Itโs a completely legitimate route opted by many organizations when looking to grow internationally.
+An EOR can hire employees in Thailand via its local entity, enabling you to access local talent.
+It’s a completely legitimate route opted by many organizations when looking to grow internationally.

-Payoneer WFM is a leading EOR partner in 160+ countries, including Thailand.
+Payoneer Workforce Management offers EOR services in 160+ countries, including Thailand.

 Payroll in Thailand